prakharmrsl/easypcceo.github.io/pages/gaming-ethernet-cable/gaming-ethernet-cable.md

 If you have slow WiFi, you'll have to upgrade your [router](https://www.lifewire.com/what-is-a-router-2618162){: target="_blank"} or internet connection.
 However, your internet connection problem may be due to a poor WiFi signal.

-In order to establish the best possible connection to your router, you'll want to use the best gaming ethernet cable.
+In order to establish the best possible connection to your router, you'll want to use the best gaming ethernet cable. **Here is a list of the best gaming ethernet cables of 2018:**

 ## Best Gaming Ethernet Cables